lucianghinda/allaboutcoding/clzuyb437000e0al0305a2edn.md

 1. **Principle of least surprise**

-The main argument for making the `private` keyword work for me would be based on the principle of least surprise: seeing a code like the one above will make everybody think that `DEFAULT_VALUE` is a private constant.
+The main argument for making the `private` method work for me would be based on the principle of least surprise: seeing a code like the one above will make everybody think that `DEFAULT_VALUE` is a private constant.
 So it should work that way.

 2. **Removing boilerplate**